 A great example can be seen with medical doctors.
 If a patient has a heart problem, they may experience chest pain, shortness of breath, liquid in the lungs and swelling in the legs.
 However, the cardiologist will focus on the heart, the cause of the problem, rather than the symptoms.
 By correcting the cause, it corrects the symptoms.

 There are some cases where the origin of the problem may be close to the symptoms, such as a stiff neck originating from the upper neck.
-This is when it is best to consult with your Chiropractic Doctor and ensure they explain the origin properly, before starting care.
+This is when it is best to consult with your Chiropractor and ensure they explain the origin properly, before starting care.

 Which conditions does science show Chiropractic improves?